 Matches involving Istanbul’s big three clubs, Galatasaray, Fenerbahce and Besiktas, where all but seven Turkish titles have gone since the first in 1959, can be very fiery affairs indeed.
 Occasionally these passions can spill over into tragedy – ‘Welcome To The Hell’ is the infamous banner greeting for any visiting English team and their fans.

 Attempting to lose this image, Istanbul has recently bid to host major tournaments, controversially losing out to France to stage Euro 2016.
-Turkey remains one of two candidates bidding for Euro 2024.
+Turkey also lost out on Euro 2024.
 In line with these ambitions stands the Atatürk Olympic Stadium, scene of Liverpool’s dramatic triumph in the Champions League final of 2005.
 In 2013, it was also the scene of serious rioting by Besiktas fans, a mess of damage that caused a derby game with Galatasaray to be abandoned.

 At the time, Besiktas were rebuilding their own stadium, now Vodafone Park, opened in 2016.
 A gentle and picturesque stroll from the main square of Taksim, Besiktas is by far the most central club in Istanbul.
 Their fans now longer have to trek way out to the Olympic Stadium in the far north-west of this two-continent megalopolis of 5,000 square kilometres, and 14 million-plus people.
 Thankfully, Istanbul’s shining new metro network now extends right out here to the suburbs.